RConsortium/submissions-pilot1/README.md

 ## Overview

-The objective of the R Cconsortium R submission Pilot 1 Project is to test the concept that a R-language based submission package can meet the needs and the expectations of the FDA reviewers, including assessing code review and analyses reproducibility.
+The objective of the R Consortium R submission Pilot 1 Project is to test the concept that a R-language based submission package can meet the needs and the expectations of the FDA reviewers, including assessing code review and analyses reproducibility.
-All submission materials and communications from this pilot is publicly available, with the aim of providing a working example for future R language based FDA submissions.
+All submission materials and communications from this pilot are publicly available, with the aim of providing a working example for future R language based FDA submissions.
 This is a FDA-industry collaboration through the non-profit organization R consortium.

-The [RConsortium/submissions-pilot1](https://github.com/RConsortium/submissions-pilot1) repo demonstrate an approach to organize internal developed R function and table, listing, figure generation program using an R package.
+The [RConsortium/submissions-pilot1](https://github.com/RConsortium/submissions-pilot1) repo demonstrates an approach to organize internal developed R function and table, listing, figure generation program using an R package.

 The [RConsortium/submissions-pilot1-to-fda](https://github.com/RConsortium/submissions-pilot1-to-fda)
-repo demonstrate the eCTD submission package based on the [RConsortium/submissions-pilot1](https://github.com/RConsortium/submissions-pilot1) repo.
+repo demonstrates the eCTD submission package based on the [RConsortium/submissions-pilot1](https://github.com/RConsortium/submissions-pilot1) repo.

 ## Running Environment